Bubble-assisted Leptogenesis: Bubble-assisted leptogenesis

 \section{Bubble-assisted leptogenesis}

-In the following, we assume that the masses of $N_I$ are nearly degenerate but \textit{not} resonant, i.e. their mass differences are not comparable to $\Gamma_D$\,\footnote{ If there is a hierarchical mass spectrum of $N_I$, $y_1 \ll y_3$, the mass of $N_1$ will generally be much smaller than $T_{\rm reh}$.
-All the asymmetry generated through bubble dynamics will therefore be washed out by the inverse decays of $N_1$ after reheating, so the scenario approaches the predictions of conventional thermal leptogenesis (with additional depleting effects from $\phi$ interactions) as the hierarchy amongst $N_I$ increases.
-This requirement may be lifted if a different scalar potential is assumed. }.
-From this point on, we denote \bea y\equiv y_1\simeq y_2\simeq y_3 \,\, \implies \,\, M_N \equiv M_1\simeq M_2\simeq M_3. \eea We do not assume a tuning in the flavor structure of the Dirac Yukawa, $Y_D$, so the decay width for each $N_I$ is within the strong-washout regime of thermal leptogenesis and is similar in size.
+In the following, we assume that the masses of $N_I$ are nearly degenerate: \bea y\equiv y_1\simeq y_2\simeq y_3 \,\, \implies \,\, M_N \equiv M_1\simeq M_2\simeq M_3. \eea If there is a hierarchical mass spectrum of $N_I$, $y_1 \ll y_3$, the mass of $N_1$ will generally be much smaller than $T_{\rm reh}$, at the very least for the classically scale-invariant potential we will assume in Section~\ref{sec:results}.
+For a hierarchical spectrum, the asymmetry generated through bubble dynamics will therefore be washed out by the inverse decays of $N_1$ after reheating, so the scenario approaches the predictions of conventional thermal leptogenesis (with additional depleting effects from $\phi$ interactions) as the hierarchy amongst $N_I$ increases.
+This requirement may be lifted if a different scalar potential is assumed so it may not be a necessary prediction of bubble-assisted dynamics.
+We also only consider parameter space where the three RHN decay widths are in the strong-washout regime, which is true for a very large fraction of the total parameter space~\cite{Moffat:2018wke}.